-This is part one of a three part mini-series on structuring a business in Australia.
+This is part one of a two part series on structuring a business in Australia.

 When carrying on a business, there are generally four structures that can be chosen: